What is an abdominal aortic aneurysm and what are the symptoms?

 Abdominal aortic aneurysm symptoms

-Ideally, we want to identify an AAA before you have symptoms.
+Ideally, we want to identify an abdominal aortic aneurysm before you have symptoms.
 By the time you begin having symptoms, there's so much pressure on the aneurysm that you’re going to be at risk for a life-threatening rupture.

-The easiest way (and best time) to find the aneurysm is with a basic physical examination while you are asymptomatic, but we can also detect an aneurysm with a screening test if needed.
+The easiest way (and best time) to find the aneurysm is with a basic physical examination while you are asymptomatic (not experiencing any typical symptoms), but we can detect an aneurysm with a screening test if needed.

 Abdominal aortic aneurysm ultrasound screening test